-Depending on the Priority Pass membership, you may be able to bring guests into lounges.
+Depending on the Priority Pass membership (covered more in depth below), you may be able to bring guests into lounges.
 In some cases, kids under a certain age are free.
 Guests that aren’t covered need to pay the prevailing rate to enter the lounge.

 Another benefit of the Priority Pass includes restaurant vouchers.
 You can skip the lounge and go to one of 30+ participating restaurants with a voucher for around $28 to $30.
 Your guest can also have a voucher if they are included in your membership.

 Note: Some card issuers, like American Express, no longer provide restaurant access with their Priority Pass Select membership.
+(The Capital One Venture X Rewards Credit Card recently removed restaurant access as well, in addition to Priority Pass shopping and spa perks.)
 Others only offer a limited number of lounge visits.
-Read the fine print for your card that describes exclusions and limitations regarding Priority Pass Select benefits.
+Be sure to read the fine print for your card that describes exclusions and limitations regarding Priority Pass Select benefits.

-The Priority Pass app is an excellent resource for any frequent traveler.
+The Priority Pass App is an excellent resource for any frequent traveler.
 It has a directory of all airport lounges and maps for all locations, as well as their offerings and operating schedules.
 The mobile experience also gives users the most up-to-date information regarding airport dining, retail and spa discounts.
-Plus, you can redeem offers with the Priority Pass app or with your digital account.
+Plus, you can redeem offers via the Priority Pass App or through your digital account.

 Where to find Priority Pass lounges

 Most of the 1,300 airport experiences available to Priority Pass members are outside of the United States.
 As a result, you’ll get the most benefit from the Priority Pass as an international traveler.
-If you would like to enjoy lounge access stateside, there are currently more than 45 airport lounges in the U.S.:
+If you would like to enjoy lounge access stateside, there are currently more than 40 airport lounges in the United States: